Jared AI Hub

 curl -fsSL https://ollama.ai/install.sh | sh

-# Or download from https://ollama.ai for Windows/macOS
+# Windows: Download from https://ollama.ai

 Basic Usage

-# Pull a model
+# Pull a model (downloads once, then cached)

 ollama pull llama3.2